Azure/azure-powershell/src/Cdn/docs/Test-AzFrontDoorCdnProfileMigration.md

 ```

 ## DESCRIPTION
-Checks if CDN profile can be migrated to Azure Frontdoor(Standard/Premium) profile.
+Check if a classic AFD instance can be migrated to Azure Front Door(Standard/Premium) profile.

 ## EXAMPLES

-### Example 1: Checks if CDN profile can be migrated to Azure Frontdoor(Standard/Premium) profile.
+### Example 1: Checks if a classic AFD instance can be migrated to Azure Front Door(Standard/Premium) profile.
 ```powershell
 Test-AzFrontDoorCdnProfileMigration -ResourceGroupName testrg -ClassicResourceReferenceId /subscriptions/testSubId/resourcegroups/testrg/providers/Microsoft.Network/Frontdoors/frontdoorName
 ```